-On a sunny, spring day about a year ago, HI Travel Tales stopped in at the Oroville Dam and its Feather River Fish Hatchery.
+On a sunny, spring day about a year ago, we stopped in at the Oroville Dam and its Feather River Fish Hatchery.
 Little did we know the peaceful shots we snapped would be such a contrast to the thundering water of the overfilled Oroville Dam in February 2017 that forced the evacuation of more than 180,000 people.

 In addition to the evacuation of people, however, was the mandatory evacuation of several million baby fish from the hatchery we had enjoyed.
 A worthwhile stop for travelers seeking more than tourist traps, the Feather River Fish Hatchery raises Chinook salmon and steelhead – up to 9 million each year in the hatchery approximately one mile below the Oroville Dam, which is the tallest dam in the United States.